AgustinSRG/pmv-site/content/en/docs/Tutorials/03-video-player.md

 ![Screenshot](/images/en/video-player-time-slices.jpg)

-You can change the time slices in text mode by going to the  **Time slices** tab of the player editor.
+You can also change the time slices in text mode by going to the  **Time slices** tab of the player editor.

 ### Attachments